Gifted and Talented Education (GATE) Program

 There are several methods in which a student can qualify for the GATE program.
 Teachers and parents may refer students for GATE testing.
 These students will be assessed using the TONI-4, a nonverbal measurement of ability.
 A rubric which considers TONI-4 scores, state assessment scores and GPA or benchmark scores (depending upon grade level) will be used to determine GATE eligibility.
 Additional consideration is given to individuals with strong teacher recommendations, disabilities, or previous GATE identification in another district.
 Economically disadvantaged students, members of under-represented groups, and underachieving students by CART evaluations receive further consideration as well.

 Students in 2nd through 7th grade can be referred for GATE testing.
 GATE testing takes place in August and September each school year.
 GATE referral forms, including the signed parental permission slip, should be completed and submitted to Lea Cantu in Educational Services by the end of the school year.

 Elementary and 6th grade students receive differentiated instruction in the regular classroom as well as interventions when appropriate.
 Students in 7th and 8th grade are grouped together according to subject and ability.
 Classroom teachers differentiate the curriculum to meet individual student needs.

 The GATE program offers an after-school program focusing on enrichment and GATE Festival preparation.
 Teachers serving as GATE Festival Facilitators guide students through the exploration of various themes and topics.
 Students learn to problem solve and collaborate with other GATE students.
 Students apply the dimensions of depth and complexity (key GATE concepts) to the topics they are exploring.

 GATE Summer Academy

 The GATE Summer Academy is a one-week program for 3rd-7th grade GATE students that provides an additional week of enrichment.
 Students participate in engaging and challenging hands-on simulations and activities.
-The GATE Summer Academy is typically held during the first week of summer break.
+The GATE Summer Academy is typically held during the first week of the summer break.